WHAT Poetry, Auric Press, 2023.

-UNDISCOVERY Graphic works and posters exhibited contemporaneously with the mayday heyday parfait performances.
+UNDISCOVERY Graphic works and posters exhibited contemporaneously with the performance of a Commons Choir investigative musical called mayday heyday parfait at BRIC Media Arts, 2018

 LOBBYING A number of broadsides posted in the lobby of New York Live Arts as part of an exhibition titled LOBBYING.
 The exhibition accompanied the performances of E-V-E-R-Y-O-N-E.